khatryshikha/todos/README.md

  `source venv/bin/activate`

  and run `pip install -r requirements.txt`.
 If you choose other name modify the .gitignore accordingly.
- - Create local database `python manage.py migrate ` and `python manage.py makemigrations`
+ - Create the local database `python manage.py migrate ` and `python manage.py makemigrations`
  - Run it `python manage.py runserver `

 Contributor @khatryshikha and @Pratibha-Goyal